Wiyala

 Our Kangaroo Skins

-For thousands of years, Aboriginal Australians have used kangaroo skins for cloaks, bags, and other items, showcasing sustainability and respect for nature.
-Kangaroo leather is extremely durable, lasting up to 50 years in soil, making it ideal for long-lasting use.
+For thousands of years, Aboriginal Australians have created various items, including kangaroo skin bags, reflecting their deep cultural heritage and respect for nature.
+Kangaroo leather, known for its exceptional durability, can last up to 50 years in soil, making it perfect for long-lasting use.

-Today, kangaroos are ethically harvested from a self-replenishing wild population, with only four common species allowed for use.
-Kangaroo leather is a by-product of the food industry, preventing waste and reflecting the tradition of using every part of the animal.
-By incorporating kangaroo skins into designs, we honor Aboriginal heritage and continue practices rooted in resourcefulness and respect for the land.
+Today, kangaroos are ethically harvested from a self-replenishing wild population, with only four common species permitted for use.
+The kangaroo leather we utilize is a by-product of the food industry, minimizing waste and honoring the tradition of using every part of the animal.
+By incorporating kangaroo skins into our designs, we not only celebrate Aboriginal artifacts but also continue practices rooted in resourcefulness and respect for the land.

 Contact